GodWasaProgrammer/Bulk-Thumbnail-Creator/README.md

 - This is for the people that want awesome thumbnails but dont know how to.
 - This Piece of Software will allow you to create thumbnails as easy as breathing.
-- Includes the markets best ffmpeg
+- Includes the markets best ffmpeg Wrapper - Mine!

 ### Getting Started/Requirements/Prerequisites/Dependencies